adam-stokes/deprecated-ztunzeed/posts/2013-05-21-perl-blog-software.markdown

 blagger file.
 The code itself is well written and allowed me to get up to speed on the design quickly.

-I've converted my current blog to [^2]blagger with my own modifications.
+I've converted my current blog to [blagger with my own modifications][].
 Some additional features include:

 * Categories
 * RSS Feeds for /*/:category/atom.xml and the root path for all